 My Approach

-Emotionally Focused therapy (EFT) is an intervention based on scientific study of adult love and bonding processes in couples.
+Emotionally focused couple therapy (EFCT) is an intervention based on scientific study of adult love and bonding processes in couples.
 It is designed to address distress in the intimate relationships of adults by helping them to become aware of attachment-related insecurities.
 The goal of EFT is to learn how to interact with your romantic partner in a more loving, responsive, and emotionally connected way, which can result in a more secure attachment.

 Ida Rolf Method & Reflexology